1fini/ParentsImpliquesMaui/README.md

 ## Goal
 The goal is to display the ParentsImpliques.fr blog articles in the .Net Maui application.
-The application is based on MVVC
+The application is based on MVVM